RibosomeCRCL/ribomethseq-nf/README.md

 ### RiboMethSeq (RMS) quality control Report

-The RiboMethSeq report is stored in rms_report.html, at the root of the output directory.
+The RiboMethSeq QC report is stored in rms_report.html, at the root of the output directory.

 It currently contains the following analyses :
-* A read-end count boxplot and RLE for each samples.
+* A end-read count boxplot and RLE for each samples.
 * A distance heatmap to compare coverage profiles between samples.
 * A correspondence analysis of the coverage profiles.